Jayasimha Siddharaja

 Jayasimha's capital was located at Anahilapataka (modern Patan) in present-day Gujarat.
-Besides large parts of Gujarat, his control also extended to parts of Rajasthan: he subdued the Shakambhari Chahamana king Arnoraja, and the former Naddula Chahamana ruler Asharaja acknowledged his suzerainty.
+Besides large parts of Gujarat, his control also extended to parts of Rajasthan: he subdued the Shakambhari Chauhans king Arnoraja, and the former Naddula Chahamana ruler Asharaja acknowledged his suzerainty.
 Jayasimha also annexed a part of Malwa (in present-day Madhya Pradesh) by defeating the Paramaras.
 He also waged an inconclusive war against the Chandela king Madanavarman.

 Jayasimha's daughter Kanchana married Arnoraja.
 The couple's son Someshvara (the father of Prithviraj Chauhan) was brought up by Jayasimha at the Chaulukya court.

 Early life

 Jayasimha was a son of the Chaulukya king Karna and his Kadamba queen Mayanalladevi.
 According to folklore, he was born in Palanpur, but there is no historical evidence of this.
 Jayasimha ("victory lion") was so named by the old ladies of the Chaulukya palace.
 He later assumed the title "Siddharaja".

 The 12th century Jain scholar Hemachandra mentions a legend according to which Karna prayed to the goddess Lakshmi for a son.
 He restored a temple of Lakshmi, and meditated for a long time, overcoming seductive apsaras and a threatening demon.
 Ultimately, the goddess Lakshmi appeared before him, and blessed him, as a result of which Jayasimha was born.

 The 14th century author Merutunga does not mention Hemachandra's semi-mythical account.
 But he mentions another legend about Jayasimha's childhood: at the age of 3, Jayasimha climbed on the royal throne, and sat there.
 The astrologers declared that this had happened at an auspicious moment, so Karna performed his son's coronation ceremony then and there.
 Merutunga dates this event to 7 January 1094, and therefore, suggests that Jayasimha was born in 1091 CE.
 However, this account does not seem to be accurate as it has not been mentioned by earlier authors such as Hemachandra.
 In his Dvyashraya, Hemachandra mentions several mythical tales presenting Jayasimha as an epic hero.
 Had Merutunga's account been historically accurate, Hemachandra would not have failed to mention it.

 According to Hemachandra, Jayasimha's father Karna had a brother named Kshemaraja who renounced his rights to the throne.
 Kshemaraja's descendants were Devaprasada, Tribhuvanapala and Kumarapala (who was Jayasimha's successor).
 When Karna died, Devaprasada left his son Tribhuvanapala in Jayasimha's care and committed suicide by immolating himself on Karna's funeral pyre.
 Jayasimha treated Tribhuvanapala like his own son.

 All other chroniclers state that Jayasimha hated Tribhuvanapala's son Kumarapala.
 As Hemachandra was a courtier of both Jayasimha and Kumarapala, historian A. K. Majumdar theorizes that he created a fictional account to hide an unpleasant truth.
 According to Majumdar, Karna probably banished Devaprasada to avoid any rival claims to the throne.
 After Karna's death, Devaprasada tried to usurp the throne, taking advantage of Jayasimha's young age.
 However, Karna's wife Mayanalla and her loyal minister Santu had Devaprasada killed.
 Mayanalla then acted as a regent for the young king Jayasimha.